lcsirmaz/inner/README.md

 You must define `CSL` as all patches to glpk are encapsulated in `#ifdef CSL` blocks.

-Going back to `INNER`, the following command complies a static version of this program with name NAME:
+Going back to `INNER`, the following command compiles a static version of this program with name NAME:

     gcc -O3 -W -I glpk-X.Y/src -o NAME -DPROG=NAME *.c glpk-X.Y/src/.libs/libglpk.a -lm